How to Become a Travel Agent Online Free

 What Does a Modern Travel Agent Do?

 Contemporary travel agents serve as consultants, planners, and problem-solvers.
-They research destinations, create detailed itineraries, book accommodations and transportation, and provide ongoing support throughout their clients' journeys.
-Many agents specialize in specific niches like luxury travel, adventure tourism, or family vacations, allowing them to become experts in their chosen areas.
+They research destinations.
+They create detailed itineraries.
+They book accommodations and transportation.
+They provide ongoing support throughout their clients' journeys.

 Step-by-Step Guide: How to Start Your Free Travel Agent Career